 The above query is no longer the right way to do it due to the implications of online patching.

-For example, if you apply a patch in an online patching cycle and aborted the cycle before it is complete, the records inserted in the above two tables will not be updated or removed.
+For example, if you apply a patch in an online patching cycle and abort the cycle before it is complete, the records inserted in the above two tables will not be updated or removed.

 a.
 Oracle Applications Manager’s “Patching and Utilities” feature